milindchavan12/SOLID/README.md

 Dependancy Injection is technique that is used to allow calling code to inject the dependancies a class needs when it is instantiated.

-3 Primary Principles:
+Three Primary Principles:
--> Constructor Injection
+- Constructor Injection
--> Property Injection
+- Property Injection
--> Parameter Injection
+- Parameter Injection